vuestorefront/vue-storefront/packages/core/docs/core/use-product.md

 # useProduct composable

-`useProduct` composition API function is responsible, as it's name suggests for interactions with products from your eCommerce.
+`useProduct` composition API function is responsible, as its name suggests for interactions with products from your e-commerce.
 This function returns following values:

-- `search` - a main querying function that is used to query products from eCommerce platform and populate the `products` object with the result.
-Every time you invoke this function API request is made.
+- `search` - a main querying function that is used to query products from e-commerce platform and populate the `products` object with the result.
+Every time you invoke this function, API request is made.
 This method accepts a single `params` object.

 <Content slot-key="search-params" />